pen-lang/pen/README.md

   - Asynchronous operations
   - Parallel computation

+#### Fast and reliable tests

+- All unit tests are deterministic.
+- Therefore, tests are always fast and reliable.
+- In every test, nondeterministic codes are replaced with deterministic mocks.

 ### [System injection](https://pen-lang.org/advanced-features/system-injection.html)

 - System functions are always injected as arguments of main functions.